C4Q/AC3.2-BuyersNomorse/README.md

 # Project: Buyers Nomorse

-An app that does stuff related to price comparison.
+A shopping app called “!impulse” that gives you alternative buying choices for the price of the item you have searched for.

 ## Erica